Gudbrandsdalslågen: Watercourse

 The confluence of the river Otta (entering from top) and Lågen (entering from the right).
 Otta river has a milky-turquoise appearance from rock flour from glaciers upstream, such as Jotunheimen.

 The Gudbrandsdalslågen begins in the lake Lesjaskogsvatnet (or Lesjavatn), which lies in Lesja Municipality in the far northern part of the county.
 Lesjavatn is the only lake in Norway which has two outlets, and they both flow into two of Norway's more famous rivers.
 In the southeast at the village of Lesjaverk, the lake serves as the headwaters for the Gudbrandsdalslågen, while in the northwest at Lesjaskog village, Lesjavatn is the headwaters for the Rauma river which heads to the west.

 The Gudbrandsdalslågen river flows through the Gudbrandsdal valley.
 Western tributaries of the Gudbrandsdalslågen include the Gausa River flowing through the Gausdal valley, the Otta River flowing through the Ottadalen valley, the Vinstra River flowing through Vinstradalen, and the Sjoa River, flowing through the Heidal valley.
 The eastern rivers, Jora, Ula, Frya, Tromsa, and Mesna are shorter and drop precipitously from the heights of the Rondane mountains.
 Although relatively placid for extended stretches of its 204 km path, the Gudbrandsdalslågen drops rapidly through the Rosten Gorge in Sel Municipality.

 Between Ringebu Municipality and Øyer Municipality the river widens out and creates the large so-called "river-lake" of Losna.

 The Gudbrandsdalslågen terminates in the lake of Mjøsa at the town of Lillehammer.
 It is the largest river flowing into this lake.
-The lake which discharges into the short Vorma River which in turn flows into the Glomma River near Årnes in Nes Municipality in Akershus county.
+The lake discharges into the short Vorma River which in turn flows into the Glomma River near Årnes in Nes Municipality in Akershus county.